Subject Leader: Mrs C. Edwards

 Our Key Stage 1 P.E.
-Curriculum focusses on developing the fundamental movement skills.
+Curriculum focuses on developing the fundamental movement skills.
 Whilst developing these skills, pupils have opportunities to work independently, with a partner and in small groups or teams to begin to develop teamwork and leadership skills.
-We also ensure our Key Stage 1 pupils participate in Outdoor & Adventurous Activities to begin to develop efficient problem solving skills and start to build resillience.
+We also ensure our Key Stage 1 pupils participate in Outdoor & Adventurous Activities to begin to develop efficient problem solving skills and start to build resilience.

 We also offer:

 - Year 5 the opportunity to attend a Robinwood Outdoor Activity Centre for 3 days to participate in a range of outdoor and adventurous activities, develop their teamwork skills and improve their confidence and self-esteem.
 This is always a rewarding, enjoyable and tiring residential course for both the pupils and staff.